-Michelle Fairchild is a writer and artist who at heart is a soulful and sensitive intuitive, a courageous creator, a resilient visionary, a self-esteem fluffer, a marvelous music mixer and one who offers up bridges of connections to her fellow travelers.
-She believes We Are All Meant to Shine!
-You can read more of her writing at her web site:
+I am a soulful and sensitive empath/intuitive, a courageous creator, a resilient visionary, a self-esteem fluffer, a marvelous music mixer and one who offers up bridges of connections to her fellow travelers.
+I believe We Are All Meant to Shine!

 There are some I have climbed, others I have hugged, some I have laid underneath, there are many I have thanked and only a few I have cursed.